-The General Commission on United Methodist Men of the United Methodist Church (the "UMMen") was created to advise, encourage, and aid the United Methodist men fellowships throughout the denomination.
-Through an action of the 1996 General Conference, UMMen was established as an independent agency of the United Methodist Church effective January 1, 1997.
-Prior to that action, UMMen operated as a division of the General Board of Discipleship of the United Methodist Church ("GBOD").
+The General Commission on United Methodist Men of The United Methodist Church (the "UMMen") was created to advise, encourage, and aid the United Methodist men fellowships throughout the denomination.
+Through an action of the 1996 General Conference, UMMen was established as an independent agency of The United Methodist Church effective January 1, 1997.
+Prior to that action, UMMen operated as a division of the General Board of Discipleship of The United Methodist Church ("GBOD").

-Funding for the UMMen's operations is significantly provided by allocations received from The General Funds of the United Methodist Church (the "Church") based on a four-year budget developed from projections of expected program costs.
-The allocation accounts for 25% and 27% of the UMMen's total revenue in 2017 and 2016, respectively.
+Funding for the UMMen's operations is significantly provided by allocations received from The General Funds of The United Methodist Church (the "Church") based on a four-year budget developed from projections of expected program costs.
+The allocation accounts for 28% and 25% of the UMMen's total revenue in 2018 and 2017, respectively.
 The UMMen's continued existence is partially dependent upon the Church's future support.
 The Church's future support is dependent upon contributions from its congregations (i.e., congregational participation in the apportionment covenant).

-In consultation with the General Council on Finance and Administration of the United Methodist Church ("GCFA"), UMMen formed in November 2012, Strength for Service, Inc. ("SFS"), a separate non-profit organization registered in the state of Tennessee for the purpose of raising and providing funds for the publishing of Service to God and Country and other potential future devotional materials as part of UMMen's mission.
+In consultation with the General Council on Finance and Administration of The United Methodist Church ("GCFA"), UMMen formed in November 2012, Strength for Service, Inc. ("SFS"), a separate non-profit organization registered in the state of Tennessee for the purpose of raising and providing funds for the publishing of Service to God and Country and other potential future devotional materials as part of UMMen's mission.
 Although UMMen has an economic interest in SFS, it does not have control as determined under Accounting Standards Codification ("ASC") Topic 958-810-25 and, therefore, SFS is not consolidated in these financial statements.
 Effective for the year beginning January 1, 2015, all SFS operations have been transferred to the separate entity.
-As part of the continued partnership, UMMen receives \$1 from SFS for every book copy sold, which totaled \$57,474 and \$56,575 for the years ended December 31, 2017 and 2016, respectively.
+As part of the continued partnership, UMMen receives \$1 from SFS for every book copy sold.
+There were no revenues during the year ended December 31, 2018 and \$10,309 for the year ended December 31, 2017.